Project Insights Report

 What We Investigated

-The project was guided by several key research questions to address the challenges and opportunities within the Canadian agri-food sector, particularly focusing on workforce dynamics in primary agriculture and food and beverage manufacturing.
-The primary questions explored were as follows:
+The project was guided by several research questions to address the challenges and opportunities within the Canadian agri-food sector, particularly on workforce dynamics in primary agriculture and food and beverage manufacturing.
+The primary questions explored were:

 • What motivates individuals to work in this sector?